Eden

 Beliefs & Values

-Housing & Overcrowding
+Lack of Housing & Overcrowding

-Challenges and Hardship
+Day-to-Day Challenges and Hardships

 Explore the forefront of alternative and integrative justice with our Sacred Conversations, recognition events, lectures and experientials.